CircuitMaker: Altium CircuitMaker

-Open source hardware and easy-to-use development boards such as the Arduino and the Raspberry Pi have increased community interest in electronics, particularly in fablabs, hackerspaces and makerspaces.
+Open source hardware and easy-to-use development boards such as the Arduino and the Raspberry Pi have increased community interest in electronics, particularly in fab labs, hackerspaces and makerspaces.
 The leading EDA software vendors traditionally lack free versions, and professional licenses are unaffordable for amateurs.
 This resulted in high piracy rates for professional software packages, or users sticking to outdated software, including CircuitMaker 2000.
 Several initiatives such as EAGLE have attempted to fill this void, releasing restricted versions of semi-professional EDA tools.
 The rise of KiCad further fragmented the market.
 This pressure eventually provided the incentive for Altium to release a simplified and more user friendly version of their professional EDA software package and flagship product, Altium Designer, targeted at less complex circuit board projects.
 This culminated into the rebirth of CircuitMaker as schematic capture and PCB design software.

 Despite the resemblance in naming, the current CircuitMaker differs entirely from CircuitMaker 2000 regarding features and graphical user interface: the SPICE simulation module has been removed; the library system has been overhauled; and the controls changed from classic menus to a more modern and visually appealing ribbon interface.